ryangcooper96/SEI-Mod01-jchess/readme.md

 ### Further Development
 ---
-before going into any great detail about how this code has been developed, I would like to present the case for further development.
-My aim was to develop this program in such a way that these developments were possible.
+Before going into any great detail about how this code has been developed, I would like to present the case for further development.
+My aim was to develop this program in such a way that the following developments were possible:

+- Castling.
+- Split the script.js file across more specific files.
+- A settings modal on loading of the page - option to set player names.
+- Display/log player moves in algebraic notation.
+- Responsive Design - CSS Breakpoints / Event Listeners for Mobile.
-- The addition of a CPU
+- The addition of a CPU.
-- The ability to play multiplayer over a local, or wide area network.

 ## Deployment
 ---